renehiemstra/terra-website/docs/features/script-with-c-performance.md

 # Script with C-performance

-Terra is a simple and expressive statically typed compiled language built on top of LuaJIT, the world's fastest JIT-compiler.
+Terra is a simple and expressive statically typed compiled language built on top of LuaJIT, the fastest JIT-compiler in the West.
 This unique combination allows Terra to deliver performance comparable to C while maintaining the flexibility and ease of a scripting language.

 ## High Performance via LuaJIT